Vets-Who-Code/web-curriculum/deliverables.md

 ​
 Phase deliverables: Collaboratively plan, build, test, and deploy well designed frontend websites.
 These websites should show industry best practices.
 ​
-## Week 1 - Internet functionality and code work flows.
+## Week 1 - Dev Workflow.
 ​
-- Internet Basics
+- Setting up thier first dev environment.
 - CLI (navigate file system)
 ​
   - Understand your file system and how to navigate to files and folders
-  - `ls`, `cd`
-​
+  - `ls`, `cd`, `mkdir`, `pwd`, `touch`, `rm`, `mv`, `cp`, `cat`, `less`, `more`, `grep`, `sed`, `head`,  and `tail`
+  - Install Git, Github and Github CLI
+  - Install Fig and Fig CLI

-- VS Code
+-  Git/Github/Git workflow/
-  - Open code in a workspace
+  - Create a Github Readme profile repo
+  - Create A Project board to track your tasks
-  - Edit code and save it
+  - Commit and push your first commit
-  - Add plugins/extensions
-  - Use command pallette
-​
-- VCS (Git/Git workflow)
-  - Save work to VCS (Github)
   - View work on Github
-  - Pull (clone) work from VCS
+  - Pull (clone) Vets Who Code projects from Github
+  - Go To web app and add an issue about your name on the project readme.
-  - Create a branch
+  - Go to web branch and check out a branch with your name on it.
+  - Add name to readme using vs code dev in browser
+  - Make a PR
-  - Merge created branch
+  - Merge PR
-​
+  - Respond in discussions
+  - Close issue

   - Markdown
   - Save a `README.md` file at root of project
   - View `README.md` on Github
   - Reference Github Markdown syntax
+  - Add a title to your `README.md` file
+  - Add a description to your `README.md` file
+  - Add a table of contents to your `README.md` file
+  - Add a list of your deliverables to your `README.md` file
+  - Add a list of your skills to your `README.md` file
+  - Add a list of your resources to your `README.md` file
+  - Add a list of your collaborators to your `README.md` file ​
+- VS Code Dev
+  - Install VS Code Dev
+  - Open code in a workspace
+  - Add Vets Who Code extension
+  - Edit code and save it
+  - Use command pallette
 ​
 ## Week 2 - HTML && CSS
 ​
 - HTML
   - Create a HTML document
-    - Add a `head`, `body`
+    - Using Emmet, build a basic HTML Document
   - Load a HTML document in the browser
   - Add metadata to page
   - Block and inline elements